ed-kung/CSUN-Econ-433/group-project.md

 # Deliverables

-1. A research proposal
-2. A research report

-# Research Proposal
+1. Research report

-The research proposal should not exceed 2 pages (12pt font, single spaced), except to include tables and figures.
-The research proposal should answer the following questions:

-The proposal should contain the following sections:

-- **Project Description**
-    - What is the research question you wish to study?
-- **Background and Motivation**
-    - Why is the question important or interesting?
-- **Hypothesis**
-    - What do you expect to find?
-- **Proposed Data and Methodology**
-    - What data do you need to conduct the analysis?
-        - What is the outcome variable?
-        - What are the main covariates of interest?
-        - What are the nuissance variables?
-        - What is the unit of analysis?
-    - How will you use the data to answer your question?
-- **References**

-The proposal will be graded holistically on the following factors:

-- **Clarity**.
-Was I able to understand your proposal?
-Were parts of it confusing or hard to understand?
-- **Relevance**.
-Was I persuaded that your research question interesting and important?
-- **Professionalism**.
-Was the proposal formatted attractively?
-Was the language professional?
-- **Potential for success**.
-Is the proposed methodology likely to succeed in answering the research question?
+2. Replication instructions
+3. Replication code
+4. Presentation

 # Research Report

-The research report should not exceed 4 pages, except to include tables and figures.
+The research report must be submitted as a Google Doc.
+Be sure to give edit access to `edward.kung@gmail.com`.
+The report should not exceed 5 pages, except to include tables and figures.
 The research report should include the following sections:

 - **Project Description**
   - What was the research question that you studied?